winitzki/scall/tutorial/programming_dhall.md

 However, user-defined recursive types and a certain limited class of recursive functions can be implemented in Dhall via the Church encoding techniques.

 A beginner's tutorial about Church encoding is in the Dhall documentation: https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html
-Here we will summarize that technique more briefly.
+Here, we summarize that technique more briefly.

 In languages that directly support recursive types, one defines types such as lists or trees via "type equations".
 That is, one writes definitions of the form `T = F T` where `F` is some type constructor and `T` is the type being defined.